8. Exploring Recursive Utility#

 8.9.
 Appendix A: Solving the planner’s problem#

-Write the system of interest, including the state equation (8.31), the output constraint (8.32), the first-order conditions (8.33), and the co-state evolution (8.34) as:
+Write the system of interest, including the state equations (8.31), the consumption equation and static constraint (8.32), the first-order conditions (8.33), and the co-state evolution (8.34) as:

 where